daisy/math-a11y/docs/ms-math/recommended_jaws_settings.md

 1. Open the JAWS Settings Center.
 It can be accessed from the JAWS dialog via menu at “Utilities” \> “Settings Center”

-2. Find the Math settings by searching for “Math” in the search box.
+2. Find the Math settings by searching for “Math” in the search box

-3. In the search results list box, navigate the tree to the “Math Verbosity” entry.
+3. In the search results list box, navigate the tree to the “Math Verbosity” entry

-4. Switch to the “Speech” page by pressing ‘F6’
+4. Switch to the “Speech” page in the dialog by pressing ‘F6’

 5. Configure the Speech settings to the following: